hpcleuven/VscDocumentation/source/access/generating_keys_with_openssh.rst

 You will need to generate a new key pair, when:

--  you don't have a key pair yet
+-  you don't have a key pair yet, or
--  you forgot the passphrase protecting your private key
+-  you forgot the passphrase protecting your private key, or
--  or your private key was compromised
+-  or your private key was compromised.

 To generate a new public/private pair, use the following command: